Skip to main content

 For the Army Corps of Engineers’ real-time lake level and outflow report from Millwood Lake Dam, visit the Corps Little Rock office website.

-Mike had these specifics for the fishing:
+Mike had these specifics on the fishing this week:

-The best reactions for the schooling bass are while using Rat-L-Trap Hammer Traps in Millwood Magic or Chrome Blue, Kastmaster Spoons, Pop-R’s, and Little John and Bomber Fat Free Guppy crankbaits.
+The best reactions for the schooling bass, when they were frenzy feeding, were by using Rat-L-Trap Hammer Traps in Millwood Magic or Chrome Blue, Kastmaster Spoons, Pop-R’s, Little John and Bomber Fat Free Guppy crankbaits.
+Topwater baits like the Bill Lewis StutterStep, the Cordell Crazy Shad, Baby Torpedoes and Heddon Dying Flutters were working very well.

 * No reports on bream or catfish.